jiya19g/youtube-_Video-_scraping/README.md

 # youtube-_Video-_scraping

 This script automates YouTube searches for a given genre, extracts video details, and saves the data in a CSV file.
+It uses **Selenium WebDriver** to interact with YouTube and scrape video metadata.

 ## Features
-- Searches YouTube for videos based on a specified genre.
+- Searches YouTube for videos based on a specified keyword.
-- Extracts details such as title, URL, description, channel name, keywords, category, views, comments, etc.
+- Extracts details such as:
+  - Video Title
+  - Video URL
+  - Description
+  - Channel Name
+  - Keywords
+  - Category
+  - Publish Date
+  - Duration
+  - Views
+  - Comments
+  - Captions (if available)
+  - Location (if available)
+  - Topic Details
-- Saves the extracted data into a CSV file.
+- Saves the extracted data into a CSV file (`yt_data.csv`).

 ## Requirements
 - Python 3.x